 When riding in a Freeform Saddle you want your seat to be in the spot where you would naturally sit when riding bareback.
-Since the Freeform Saddles are flexible and conform to the shape of your horse, the saddle will not be putting undue pressure on the shoulder and will not limit movement of your horse’s shoulders.
-Do not be concerned if the panel is close to, touching, or even on top of the scapula.
-There is nothing to impede your horses shoulder movement and the scapula will just move smoothly under the panel.
+Since the Freeform Saddles are flexible and conform to the shape of your horse, the saddle will not be putting undue pressure on the shoulder and will not limit movement of your horse's shoulders.
+Even if the panel is close to, touching, or even on top of the scapula, there is nothing to impede your horses shoulder movement and the scapula will just move smoothly under the panel.

 Will I have to ride differently or sit in my Freeform saddle differently than I would my treed saddle?

-When you sit in a Freeform saddle you will sit totally around the natural shape of your horse.
+In a Freeform saddle you will sit totally around the natural shape of your horse.
 Initially you may feel some stretching of the muscles of your inner thighs but they will soon adjust.
 The Freeform Saddles have an adjustable stirrup attachment designed to allow different stirrup positions from jumping position to a classical dressage seat.
-This allows you to position your stirrups so you may sit easily in a natural hip-shoulder-heel alignment.
+This allows you to position your stirrups so you may sit easily in a balanced, natural hip-shoulder-heel alignment.

 How will my Freeform Saddle feel to my horse?

 Your horse will be delighted.
 He will be moving much more freely, especially in the shoulders, and will generally be moving with a bigger stride.
-The design of the Freeform Saddles moves with the contours of your horse’s back in motion.
-The “Y” girthing system distributes your weight and pressure over the whole of the saddle.
-Since the Freeform Saddles conform to the shape of your horse’s back whether at rest or in motion, there is no stress to your horse and he will be happy.
+The design of the Freeform Saddles moves with the contours of your horse's back in motion.
+The "Y" girthing system distributes pressure over the whole of the saddle.
+Since the Freeform Saddles conform to the shape of your horse's back whether at rest or in motion, there is greatly diminished stress to your horse.

 What fittings and accessories can I use with my Freeform Saddle?

-The Freeform Saddles are equipped with dressage billet straps so you can use any regular dressage girth.
+Most Freeform Saddles are equipped with dressage billet straps so you can use any regular dressage girth.
+Western models are equipped with one large D-ring.
 The front D-rings provide for the use of a standard breast collar.
 Dressage style stirrup leathers are available to match your Freeform Saddle.
 The stirrup leathers are a single piece of leather and attach with a buckle at the stirrup bar.
 This eliminates bulk under your thigh, greatly increasing your comfort and contact with your horse.